Andrettin/Wyrmsun/readme.txt

 - Added "Game Concepts" section to the encyclopedia, to better explain the game's features.
 - Implemented numerous engine improvements by cybermind.
 - Walls are now much more resilient in dungeon maps.
+- The player now receives a message when a gold mine is nearing depletion or has been depleted (thanks to cybermind).

 * Quests
 - Added The Battle of Magetobria quest.